Segment Every Out-of-Distribution Object: Method

 In particular, suppose we have an inlier dataset as $\mathcal{D} ^{in} = \left \{ \left ( x_{i}^{in} , y_{i}^{in} \right ) \right \} _{i}^{\left |\mathcal{D}^{in}\right|}$, where $x^{in} \in \mathcal{X} \subset \mathbb{R} ^{H\times W\times3} $ represents the input image and $y^{in} \in \mathcal{Y}^{in}\subset\left \{0,1 \right \}^{H\times W} $ is the segmentation map with $C$ in-distribution categories.
 Similarly, the outlier dataset is defined as $\mathcal{D}_{out} = \left \{ \left ( x^{out}_{i},y^{out}_{i} \right ) \right \} _{i}^{\left |\mathcal{D}^{out}\right|} $, where $x^{out}\in\mathcal{X}$ and $y^{out}\in \mathcal{Y}^{out} \subset \left \{ 0, 1 \right \}^{H\times W}$ denotes the pixel-level mask label, with the class $1$ reserved for pixels belonging to the anomaly class.
 It should be noted that the $\mathcal{D}^{in}$and $\mathcal{D}^{out}$ do not have overlapping categories.

 In the OE process, a transformation function $T$ is applied to the OoD object masks $y^{out}$.
-This function adjusts the size and position of the OoD objects masks to align with the $\mathcal{D}^{in}$ image dimensions.
+It randomly rescales the OoD images and the corresponding masks at first.
+Then, it cuts or pads the images and masks into the dimension of the in-distribution images.
 The OE process is mathematically formulated as follows:

 Similarly, we also employ the transformation function $T$ to transform the outlier mask label,

 The OE process will generate a synthetic OoD dataset $\mathcal{D} ^{oe} = \left \{ \left ( x_{i}^{oe} , y_{i}^{oe} \right ) \right \} _{i}^{\left |\mathcal{D}^{oe}\right|}$ for training the prompt generator.